 The most poignant symptom of the bad health of our public debate on the economy is the recent emergence of the “rally against the debt” group, headed up by a former UKIP advisor, who see nearly all taxation as theft and almost all government action through some kind of paranoid, Orwellian lens.
 The centrepiece of their rally is to be a mobile debtometer, displaying in numbers the scale of the deficit.
 Children and those with heart conditions are strongly advised to stay indoors.

 This is why framing the debate really matters.
 The failure of a strong alternative narrative is allowing the debate on deficits and public spending in this country to move into tea party territory; i.e. paying for welfare programmes and infrastructure with tax revenue is somehow deeply immoral.

 It’s time for the two Eds not to be deficit deniers, not even deficit defenders, but be the adults who turn the lights on and show the country that there’s no need to be afraid.
 The deficit revealers, if you like.
 Our public discourse deserves better than this.

 The moral argument of leaving future generations with debt withers against the moral argument of leaving future generations with an NHS we can proud of, an affordable education system that produces world-leading talent, a welfare state that looks after and protects the most vulnerable..

 We need to state the moral claim for having a society that pools its resources through tax to undertake public spending that makes us more equal, more compassionate, more competitive on the world market and prouder than ever of our place in the world.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.